maxmanuylov/terraform-provider-ext/README.md

 ### Computed Parameters
 - `file` - equal to `path` but is set _after_ the file is written (so you can depend on this resource and be sure the file already exists by the time you use it)

-## The "content_var" resource type
+## The "ext_var" data source type

 Provides simple named variable.
 Unlike the built-in Terraform variables these variables can have interpolations in its values.

 ### Mandatory Parameters
 - `value` - variable value

-## The "content_command" resource type
+## The "ext_svar" data source type

-Defines a resource that is got recreated every time the value of the `trigger` field changes.
-This is a convenient way of calling some provisioner on every `trigger` field change.

-### Mandatory Parameters
-- `trigger` - the value to monitor for changes
+Same as above, but its value is marked as sensitive to be not displayed in logs.